Kernix13/yelp-retreat/README.md

 6. Nature
 7. Fitness
 8. Detox
-9. Others to be added: Camping, Wellness, Weight Loss, ...
+9. Others to be added: Camping, Wellness, Weight Loss, Recovery, ...

-> _That's it for now..._

 Main tools and technologies used for this app: